How long does it take to get a tax refund?

 Key takeaways

-Depending on whether you’re planning to get a tax refund, tax season could either be an exciting or an anxiety-inducing time.
+Depending on whether you’re planning to get a tax refund, tax season can be an exciting or an anxiety-inducing time.
 The good news is that if you expect a tax refund, it can be a time to boost your savings, make progress toward a financial goal, or even get yourself on solid financial ground.

 The IRS tax refund process

 The IRS follows a very detailed process when handling tax returns and issuing tax refunds.
-If you're filing electronically, the first step is for them to accept your return, which usually happens within 24-48 hours.
+If you're filing electronically, the first step is for it to accept your return, which usually happens within 24-48 hours.

-During this time, they are making sure that the personal information included on your return matches the information in their records.
+During this time, the IRS confirms that the personal information included on your return matches the information in their records.
 If everything checks out, you’ll receive a notice that the IRS has accepted your return.
 This is when the clock starts ticking on your refund schedule.
+You can help ensure the speed of your return approval by ensuring that everything on your tax return is accurate.

 Also note that the IRS will notify you when your tax return has been accepted.
 If you don’t receive a notification, you can check the IRS website for updates.
 If more than 48 hours have passed and your return hasn’t been approved, the IRS may be having a difficult time verifying your information.